Your Salsa Journey Starts HereSalsa For All Levels In Brentwood Essex

 There is so much to learn in Salsa which makes it impossible to cover everything within the confines of standard classes.

-So additional workshops take place on a monthly basis which go deeper into subjects such as connection, musicality, body movement, styling and spinning.
+So additional workshops take place from time to time which go deeper into subjects such as connection, musicality, body movement, styling and spinning.

 These are aimed at dancers of improver level and above.